tnichols217/notes/AIQS 100/comic/draft.md

 More kids arrive
 - somewhat unhappy, gloomy

-# Scene 3
+# Scene 3 - Teaching

-meet the kids, teach them math and how to use the iPads
+meet the kids, teach them stuff on the whiteboard

 ## Panel 1